 Liz Jarvis, Editor of Cruise International magazine, which organises the British Cruise Awards, said: “There were over 80,000 votes cast in this year’s awards making them a brilliant barometer of consumer opinion and proving that there’s a huge interest in cruise travel.”

-Among the winners of this year’s British Cruise Awards were Princess Cruises, which won Best Cruise Line for the fifth year running; Saga Cruises, which took the award for Best for Solo Travellers; Marella Cruises, which was awarded Best Value for Money; and P&O Cruises, which won Best for New to Cruise and Best for Onboard Entertainment.
+Among the winners of this year’s awards were Princess Cruises, which won Best Cruise Line for the fifth year running; Saga Cruises, which took the award for Best for Solo Travellers; Marella Cruises, which was awarded Best Value for Money; and P&O Cruises, which won Best for New to Cruise and Best for Onboard Entertainment.

 “It’s great to get feedback from our customers – both existing and guests for the future – what they like, what they enjoy – and anything that’s celebrated by our guests is something that we embrace” said Paul Ludlow of P&O Cruises.